 The drama increases when you unintentionally offend their viewpoint and what they think is rigidly the only way—their way.
 They seem to be in their own little world, rarely show interest in you or others, and make little effort to understand others.
 So many times, there is a dead zone in conversations.

 Another way this tendency asserts itself is that there is no follow-through.
 Parents make promises they don't keep, and when asked, they deny committing.
-Your parent's behavior causes you not to expect much, if anything, from them or others in your life.
+Your parents' behavior trains you not to expect much, if anything, from them or others in your life.
 This way, you can avoid disappointment.
 Or you're so accustomed to avoiding conflict that you don't even know what you want.

 Deep Dive: "Aching to Feel Heard?
 Crucial Skills for Adult Children of Emotionally Immature Parents."